ysbaddaden/earl/README.md

 #### Mailbox

-The `Earl::Mailbox(M)` module extends an agent with a `Channel(M)` along with methods to `#send(M)` a message to an agent and to receive them (concurrency safe).
+The `Earl::Mailbox(M)` module extends an agent with a queue of `M` messages along with methods to `#send(M)` a message to an agent and to receive them (concurrency safe).

-The module merely wraps a `Channel(M)` but proposes a standard structure for agents to have an incoming mailbox of messages.
-All agents thus behave the same, and we can assume that an agent that expects to receive messages has a `#send(M)` method.
+The goal is to provide a structured way for agents to communicate.
+No need to spawn and share channels, you directly send a message to an agent for example.

 An agent's mailbox will be closed when the agent is asked to stop.
 An agent can simply loop over `#receive?` until it returns `nil`, without having to check for